Special Event Insurance

 Fully earned premium.
 Special event insurance is a fully earned (nonrefundable) premium.
 Your insurance company considers the entire premium earned the moment the policy is put in place.
 That means you won't get a refund for your premium if the event is cancelled.

 Cancellation coverage.
-When it’s available, event cancellation coverage is usually extra.
-And even then, many insurance companies offer it only for personal events, like baby showers and birthday parties.
-Check with an agent if you're interested in adding this coverage.
+When it’s available, event cancellation coverage usually requires an additional fee.
+Even then, many insurance companies offer it only for personal events, like baby showers and birthday parties.

-Does special event insurance cover losses related to COVID-19?
+Does special event insurance cover losses related to an illness outbreak?

 You may also like